Research Requests

 Current Research Requests

-The ASPP Executive Board is pleased to announce one research opportunity for the review period of May – August 2023.
-The Research Subcommittee has reviewed this research opportunity and believes it is of considerable merit.
-We, therefore, endorse it for our members to individually consider.
-What follows is a brief synopsis of these studies and how ASPP members can participate.
+The ASPP Executive Board is pleased to announce three research opportunities for the review period of May – August 2025.
+The Research Subcommittee has reviewed these research opportunities and believe they are of considerable merit.
+We, therefore, endorse them for our members to individually consider.
+What follows is a brief synopsis of each study and how ASPP members can participate.

 Study #1